-SECTION 2 Fill your prescription at a network pharmacy or through our plan's mail-order service
+SECTION 2 Fill your prescription at a network pharmacy

 In most cases, your prescriptions are covered only if they're filled at our plan's network pharmacies.
-(Go to Section 2.5 for information about when we cover prescriptions filled at out-of-network pharmacies.)
+(Go to Section 2.4 for information about when we cover prescriptions filled at out-of-network pharmacies.)